FabricMC/fabric-docs/develop/class-tweakers/index.md

 classTweaker  v1  official
 ```

-Some features may require you to use a version number higher than `v1`, which will be specified in their dedicated pages.
+Some features may require a version higher than `v1` - that will be mentioned in their respective pages.

 Class tweaker files can have blank lines and comments starting with `#`.
 Comments can start at the end of a line.